Dessyx/ST10251981_PROG7312_Part2/README.md

 2. On the Local tab, click on the last option: "Download ZIP".
 3. Once the zip file has downloaded, open your local file explorer.
 4. Go to your Downloads.
-5. Open the "ST10251981_PROG6212_Part1.zip" folder, should be most recent in Downloads.
+5. Open the "ST10251981_PROG6212_POE.zip" folder, should be most recent in Downloads.
-6. Open the "ST10251981_PROG6212_Part1" folder, this folder is not a zip.
+6. Open the "ST10251981_PROG6212_POE" folder, this folder is not a zip.
 7. Open the CityPulse.sln file.
 8. The project should begin loading.
-9. On the top in the middle, double click the http button.
+9. On the top in the middle, double click the https button.
 10. The program will compile and you may use the program.

 ## 👾 TECHNOLOGIES USED